elastos/Elastos.Hive.Node/README.md

 ```
 export $HIVE_CONFIG="/etc/hive/.env"
 ```
+-  the DID_RESOLVER setting is "testnet" in the ".env.example" file.

 - Modify .env file with your own values.
 Please note that "172.17.0.1" means "localhost" but lets us access it from inside docker container as well as it's a docker dedicated localhost IP
 - [OPTIONAL]: If you want to remove previous mongodb data and start fresh, remove the mongodb directory
 ```